UW-HARVEST/Hayroll/README.md

 ## Installation

+### Dependencies

 Hayroll has several major dependencies.
 Please install them before starting to install Hayroll.
+You can either use our automated script `prerequisites.bash`, of follow the following steps manually.
-After following the below instructions, the directory structure should look like this:
+After that, the directory structure should look like this:

 ```
 installation_folder/